Update: Blood tests called liquid biopsies for cancer screening, monitoring and treatment

 There are only five established cancer screening tests for people at average risk for cancer: colonoscopy for colon cancer, for breast cancer, Pap smears for cervical cancers, ( serum antigen) for cancer and low-dose CT (computer tomography) for those at high risk for lung cancer due to being a current or former smoker.
 People at high risk for cancer due to an inherited mutation may also have other types of cancer screening tests (e.g., breast or endoscopic to detect pancreatic cancer).

 Because cancer screening tests are few and current screening tests are specific to a given organ, developing a reliable, simple test that could detect multiple cancers has been a goal of cancer research for decades.

-In someone with cancer, the amount of ctDNA is very small—about 0.1 percent of their total cfDNA.
-However, ctDNA can be analyzed with advanced technologies to look for specific changes (mutations) found in cancer cells.
-When found, these mutations in the ctDNA from tumors may indicate the type of cancer and even suggest possible treatments.
+In someone with cancer, the amount of is very small—about 0.1 percent of their total cfDNA.
+However, can be analyzed with advanced technologies to look for specific changes (mutations) found in cancer cells.
+When found, these mutations in the from tumors may indicate the type of cancer and even suggest possible treatments.

 - reduce the need for surgical biopsies and other invasive screening procedures

 - reveal the type of cancer or where it started

 - provide information on how to treat the disease

 Liquid biopsies for people who are diagnosed with cancer

 The has approved two tests to help guide treatment decisions for patients who are already diagnosed with cancer and likely have a lot of cancer in their blood.
 Guardant360 CDx, made by Guardant Health, is approved as a companion diagnostic for lung cancer therapy.
 FoundationOne Liquid CDx, made by Foundation Medicine, is approved as a companion diagnostic for ovarian, breast, lung and cancer therapies.